-Managing a team is about forming and implementing processes that create a self-sustainable system.
+Managing a team is about forming and implementing systems that create a self-sustainable system.

 Now you are a manager/leader/owner of a business!
 You have the position and title and you have a team, or need to recruit one.
 This is the where the fun begins.
 The greatest misconception about being a manager or leading a team is that you get to make all the decisions, and tell people what to do.
 This isn't exactly true.